recallnet/entanglement/README.md

 1. **Chunking**: Dividing input data into fixed-size chunks (1024 bytes by default)
 2. **Grid Arrangement**: Organizing chunks in a 2D grid layout
-3. **Strand Generation**: Creating three types of strands (Left, Horizontal, Right) that define XOR relationships
+3. **Strand Generation**: Creating up to three types of strands (Left, Horizontal, Right) that define XOR relationships
 4. **Parity Creation**: Generating alpha parity chunks for each data chunk using these strand relationships
 5. **Metadata Storage**: Preserving configuration and relationship information for recovery

-The configurable parameters include:
-- `alpha`: Number of parity chunks per data chunk
-- `s`: Number of horizontal rows in the grid
-- `p`: Number of helical strands in the grid

 ## Installation